 Here was IT tycoon Robert Gumede holding up a copy of a cheque for R900 made out to Sam Sole, one of South Africa’s most admired and tenacious investigative reporters.

 Sole, Gumede insisted, was being paid by Gumede’s former business partner, John Sterenborg, now a sworn enemy, to write negative stories about him.
-M&G right at the end.
+He added some comments about racism to spice up the brew and the SABC tacked on a brief, garbled version of a comment provided by the M&G right at the end.

 Gumede lashes out